MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 In addition to a smaller user base compared to other platforms, currently, LinkFree consists of tech-related individuals.

 #### **Advertise your products**
 Do you have a book, course, or other product to sell?
-You can add links along with descriptions on your LinkFree profile!
+You can add links to them along with descriptions on your LinkFree profile!

 #### **Share your accomplishments**
 You can share your significant achievements in your "Milestones" section.